Admin Control Panel

 When Show Time Scale block is enabled in preferences:

-Time.fixedDeltaTimeis scaled with time scale for consistent physics; when off, fixed delta time stays at its initial value. - Reset Time Scale - Button sets time scale back to 1 and reapplies fixed delta time.
+Time.fixedDeltaTimescales with time scale for consistent physics.
+When off, fixed delta time stays at its initial value. - Reset Time Scale: Button sets time scale back to 1 and reapplies fixed delta time.

 Custom controls